 When is the best time to move from Santa Ana to Myrtle Beach?

-The best time to move from Santa Ana to Myrtle Beach is during the spring or fall.
-These seasons offer milder weather and avoid higher moving costs during the peak moving season in Santa Ana.
+The most budget-friendly and comfortable times to move from Santa Ana to Myrtle Beach are in the spring or fall, when the weather is mild and moving rates in Santa Ana. are lower.

 When is the cheapest time to move from Santa Ana to Myrtle Beach?